Soft and smooth, this easy peppermint vegan fudge makes a nice addition to a party platter or homemade gift.

 - Pinch sea salt

-- 3 Tablespoons /27g cacao nibs
+- 3 Tablespoons /27g cacao nibs (optional)

-- ½ teaspoon peppermint extract (or 2 to 3 drop peppermint essential oil)
+- ½ teaspoon peppermint extract (optional)

 Instructions